How to Search and Apply for Jobs on USAJOBS

-Events for Jobseekers
+Events for Job Seekers

 Others are national and international events for people seeking jobs with the federal government.
 For example, there are hiring workshops and recruiting events for jobs at specific agencies.
 You can check out upcoming events on the site's homepage.

 This site has tools and resources for all U.S. veterans, including featured job opportunities for veterans, forms to apply for veterans' preference, benefits, and other program information.

-For more information on how federal jobs get filled, the hiring process, federal job applications, civil service exams, and federal hiring trends, use the 'help center' of USAJOBS.gov.
+For more information on how federal jobs get filled, the hiring process, federal job applications, civil service exams, and federal hiring trends, use the help center of USAJOBS.gov.